 The Environmental Impact Study and Project Implementation Plans for the Gramalote Project have been fully approved by the National Authority of Environmental Licenses of Colombia.
-Due to the desired modifications to the processing plant and infrastructure locations, a Modified Environment Impact Study and a Modified Project Implementation plan were submitted and are currently in the final approval process.
-If the final economics of the feasibility study are positive and the JV makes the decision to develop Gramalote as an open pit gold mine, we would use its proven internal mine construction team to build the mine and mill facilities and operate the mine on behalf of the JV.
+Due to the desired modifications to the processing plant and infrastructure locations, a Modified Environment Impact Study and a Modified Project Implementation plan were also approved in 2019.
+If the final economics of the feasibility study are positive and a construction decision is made to develop the Gramalote Project as an open-pit gold mine, we would utilize our proven internal mine construction team to build the mine and mill facilities and operate the mine on behalf of us and AngloGold.
+The Gramalote Project has several key infrastructure advantages, including: reliable water supply (high rainfall region and located next to the Nus River); adjacent to a national highway, which connects directly to Medellin, and to a major river with port facilities capable of bringing supplies by barge to within 70 km of the site; proximity to the national electricity grid with ample low-cost power and a stable record of hydroelectric power; and a skilled labour workforce within Colombia.
+In addition, we expect the Gramalote Project to benefit from several key operational advantages, including: excellent metallurgical characteristics of the ore, which results in high recovery rates at low processing costs; relatively low strip ratio in the mine; low power costs and ability to mine and process higher grade ore in the initial years of the mine life resulting in improved project economics.